fabbox/ArchWiki-Viewer/README.md

 Viewer](https://github.com/jtmcn/archwiki-viewer) for Android).

 Viewed content is cached (by default) to enable offline reading.
-Options are provide to see all the cached page and periodically check if an update version of the article is available.
-User can disable this feature.
+Options are provide to see all the cached pages and to periodically check if an update version of the current article is available.
+User can disable these features.

 Permissions
 -----------